The Tennessee Valley Trail in Marin is nearly flat. (Courtesy of @amidprivilege)

 (Courtesy of @ardilaarieldaytrader)

-As the name of one of its trails suggests, this popular lollipop loop in Joaquin Miller Park is a great way to catch the sunset as it sets over the bay.
+As the name of one of its trails suggests, this popular lollipop loop in Joaquin Miller Park is a great way to catch the sunset as it goes down over the bay.
 The most challenging of our mellow hikes, there is a small hill to climb at the beginning and one downhill section along the Chaparral Trail that is steep and rocky, but don’t stress.
 Take it slow, and it’ll be over quickly; the vast majority of the trail is pretty flat.
 From the main parking lot, walk up Sanborn Drive then turn right at the Sunset trailhead to pick up the loop. // 3300 Joaquin Miller Rd.
 (Oakland), oaklandca.gov

 Elevation Gain: 423 feet